 Leasing a car is a popular option for expats living in the Netherlands.
-Advantages of leasing include lower monthly expenses and zero maintenance costs compared to buying a car.
+Advantages of leasing vs buying include lower monthly expenses and zero maintenance costs.
 Leasing also means you can drive a newer, higher-value car than when buying.

 The basics: What is car leasing?